jeromefroe/dotfiles/README.md

 The script `configure` assumes the above files are in the directory `$HOME/dev/dotfile` and will create a soft link to them from one's home directory (`$HOME`).

-To configure one's bash_profile then only the following needs to be added:
+To configure one's `.bash_profile` then only the following needs to be added:

 ```
 for file in ~/.{path,bash_prompt,exports,aliases,functions,extra}; do